MasonSlover/ProcessingPortfolio/README.md

 # Processing Portfolio
 Hey!
 My name is Mason Slover and I'm a mathematics and computer science student at Fordham University at Lincoln Center.
 I have been creating art using Processing, a visual Java environment, for 5 years.
-This GitHub repository contains some of my favorite works and the '.pde' files:
+This GitHub repository contains some of my favorite works and the `.pde` files for each: